Benefits and Simple Ways of Staying Hydrated During Winters

 Water is the elixir of life.
 Besides regulating body temperature, and taking care of your immune system, it also increases your metabolism and keeps your hunger pangs under control to help you stay healthy.
 It has several other health benefits to offer too.

 So, what are the benefits of staying hydrated and how do you stay hydrated in winter?
-India’s top dietician and nutritionist, Avni Kaul shares a few benefits, tips and tricks for staying hydrated in winter.
+India’s top Dietitian and nutritionist, Avni Kaul shares a few benefits, tips and tricks for staying hydrated in winter.

 First, let us take a look at some of the benefits.